trevorerwin/Side-Projects/README.md

 # Side-Projects
-Collection of side projects created from Brad Travery's "Modern Javascript from the Beginning" Course
+Collection of side projects created from Brad Traversy's "Modern Javascript from the Beginning" Course

 Technologies used
   1. HTML